Connect with others who understand.

 Treating Bruxism-Related Migraine

-If you suspect that your migraine headaches are related to bruxism, it is important to get help from a medical professional to formally evaluate your signs and symptoms.
-An expert can help confirm bruxism and rule out any other possible causes of your headaches, such as sleep issues, diet issues, and stress.
+If you suspect that your migraine headaches are related to bruxism, it’s important to get help from a medical professional to formally evaluate your signs and symptoms.
+An expert can help confirm bruxism and rule out any other possible causes of your headaches such as sleep issues, diet issues, and stress.

 A treatment plan can be created by either a primary care doctor or a dentist.
-Treatment may include some of the following therapies:
+Treating bruxism may include some of the following therapies:

 • Eliminating chewing gum